Ford Thunderbird: Seventh generation (1977–1979)

-In 1978, Ford offered the "Diamond Jubilee Edition" Thunderbird to commemorate the company's 75th year as an auto manufacturer.
-This option package escalated the price of the car to almost US$12,000, virtually doubling the standard price.
-Naturally, it included every option available except for a moonroof and an engine block heater.
-A similar option package, called "Heritage", was available for 1979.
-Though this generation was the most successful in sales with over 955,000 examples produced in its three-year run, Ford sought to downsize the Thunderbird further, due to fuel-efficiency and emissions concerns, leading to a redesign for 1980.
-For the 1979 model year, the 400 cu in engine was no longer available.
+In 1978, Ford offered the "Diamond Jubilee Edition" to commemorate the company's 75th year as an auto manufacturer.
+This option package virtually doubled the standard price of the car to almost US$12,000.
+It included every option available except for a moonroof and engine block heater.
+A similar "Heritage" option package was available for 1979.
+Though this generation was the most successful ever, with over 955,000 units produced in its three-year run, ongoing fuel-efficiency and emissions concerns caused Ford to downsize the Thunderbird further for 1980.

 Eighth generation (1980–1982)

-Reflecting a further industry-wide adoption of smaller vehicle designs in the interest of improved fuel efficiency and emissions compliance, the Thunderbird was redesigned for 1980 on the compact Ford Fox platform, which first appeared only two years prior as the basis for the Ford Fairmont.
-Compared to the previous Torino-based Thunderbird and its large 114 in wheelbase and 217.7 in overall length, the new Thunderbird lost 5.6 in of wheelbase and 17.3 in in overall length.
+Reflecting a further industry-wide adoption of smaller vehicle designs in the interest of improved fuel efficiency and emissions compliance, the Thunderbird was downsized again for 1980.
+Even more squarish, it rode on the compact Ford Fox platform, which had first appeared only two years prior as the basis for the Ford Fairmont.
+Compared to the previous Torino-based Thunderbird's large 114 in wheelbase and 217.7 in overall length, the new Thunderbird lost 5.6 in of wheelbase and 17.3 in in overall length.